 Five main criteria govern a community’s Water Poverty Index, a measure of the strength of a water sector: resource availability, ease of access, community capacity to manage water resources, usage/application, and environmental integrity.
 This holistic indicator illustrates the complexities of water poverty and can help identify strategies for improvement.

 Through S-lab student research and learning modules, we hope to develop a holistic understanding of the steps required for the ease-of-access and water quality enjoyed here in Santa Cruz.
 This includes water collection, transmission, purification, and reuse; with accounting of the energy required for each stage.
-From this foundation, students focus on using their interdisciplinary knowledge and skills to find ways to collect, conserve, treat, and recycle water sustainably; providing solutions both locally (e.g. greywater recycling), and through co-development abroad (e.g. distributed, renewably-powered water purification).
+From this foundation, students focus on using their interdisciplinary knowledge and skills to find ways to collect, conserve, treat, and recycle water sustainably; providing solutions both locally (e.g. DROPS or greywater recycling), and through co-development abroad (e.g. distributed, renewably-powered water purification).